This is the subset of Pascal that we have learned so far in Programming I. I'll add more language elements gradually as we learn them in this class.

 Certain types are considered to be ordinal types: these

-, all integer types, char
+include boolean, all integer types, char,

 and enumerated types.
 Values of ordinal types can be converted